LutzerD/AOI/README.md

 ## Dataset

-_North Eastern Univeristy Surface Defect Database_.
+_North Eastern Univeristy (NEU) Surface Defect Database_.
 The database is difficult to track down, but [this link](https://github.com/abin24/Surface-Inspection-defect-detection-dataset) provides a way to access it.

 Each image is labelled with the first two characters specifying it's defect type, which may be decoded using the table below.